tombetthauser/watercolor-basics/README.md

 ## Painting

+* keep your paper dry or moist not super wet
+* cool effects possible with wet paper but...
+* wet paper can be hard to control / frustrating
+* use paper towels to control wetness
+* paper towel wadded up in same hand as brush always
+* use paper towel as much as brush sometimes
+* add paint / dab off moisture with towel / repeat
 * paint shapes not lines
 * abstract shapes / areas of shadow and light
 * don't fixate on size & location of shapes